 The MB21 chassis must either be installed on a securely fastened rack shelf, or fastened directly to the rack using support brackets.
-For instructions on how to properly secure or support the MB21, refer to the MB6 and MB21 Multichannel Chassis Installation Guide.
+For instructions on how to properly secure or support the MB21, refer to the MB Chassis Installation Guide (available at https://doc.haivision.com).